 Social Engineering, a form of manipulation that exploits human error for monetary gain or to access private information, is more rampant than ever.
-Especially around the holiday season, threat actors use a wide range of tactics to victimize individuals as well as groups of people, companies, and entire industries.
+Threat actors use a wide range of tactics to victimize individuals as well as groups of people, companies, and entire industries.

 Check out our handy ECS infographic below to learn more about some of the most prominent forms of social engineering.
 Then, brush up on our best practices for staying cyber safe!

-An email-based attack that tricks the victim into divulging login credentials by persuading them to interact with a file, link, or image disguised as a fake login page.
+An email-based attack where threat actors attempt to trick victims into clicking a malicious link, downloading a malicious attachment, or divulging sensitive information, such as login credentials or financial data.
 There are many sub-categories of phishing based on varying tactics, including spear phishing (targeted phishing backed by prior research of the victim), vishing (phishing over a voice communication channel such as a phone), smishing (phishing over text/SMS), and whaling (phishing targeting a high-profile target, such as a company executive).

 Using conspicuously-placed physical media (such as a flash drive in a company bathroom, elevator, or parking lot) or enticing ads online, victims are lured into accidentally downloading a malware-infected application or visiting a malicious site.